 Advancing Nuclear power

 HPC will become the newest power station on the Bridgwater, Somerset, site once operational.
 With owners EDF announcing the existing Hinkley Point B stopped producing power in August 2022 and is now going through the decommissioning process..

-Plans for the UK’s most advanced Nuclear power station has already seen more than 10,300 job opportunities created so far.
+Development for the UK’s most advanced Nuclear power station has already seen more than 22,000 job opportunities created so far.

 Three million tonnes of concrete and 230,000 tonnes of steel reinforcement will be used to build the site.
 Once operational, the two EPR reactors will generate 6% of the nation’s electricity.

 construction of Hinkley Point C

-Extensive work has been planned to accommodate HPC, including a purpose-built residential campus for temporary construction workers, as well as a £16m investment in road and infrastructure upgrades to manage the increase in the traffic the site will generate.
+Extensive work is taking place to accommodate HPC, including a purpose-built residential campus for temporary construction workers, as well as a £16m investment in road and infrastructure upgrades to manage the increase in the traffic the site will generate.

 Initiatives have also been set up to provide training programmes and partnerships with businesses to help young adults in the Somerset region with the science, technology, engineering and mathematics skills needed to take up a future at HPC.
 The target was to create 1,000 apprenticeships during the construction phase.
 The project’s number of apprentices is rising, with more than 920 already trained.